PowerShell/PowerShell/src/Modules/README.md

 - psd1
 - ps1

-These files are copyied as-is by `dotnet`
+These files are copied as-is by `dotnet`

 - **Shared** is shared between all flavours
 - **Full** for FullCLR (Windows)